-Mrs Hirst and Miss Watts are the teachers in our Y1 class.
+Mrs Hirst is the teacher in our Y1 class.
 Mrs Phillips is the teaching assistant.
-Mrs Waind teaches Y1 on Mondays with Mrs Christlo.
+Ms Tuplin teaches Y1 on Mondays with Mrs Christlo.
 Our class name is The Hive and we are the bees.

 Our Class Saint